 - baking / cookie sheet

 - parchment paper (optional)

-- 10-12 oz bag of Pretzel Twists unsalted - Feel free to swap a different shape, such as pretzel sticks or get salted.
+- 10-12 oz bag of Pretzel Twists unsalted - Mini pretzels are ideal.
+Feel free to swap a different shape, such as pretzel sticks or get salted.

 - 3 tablespoons olive oil or melted butter or oil of choice

 - 2 tablespoons Ranch Seasoning or one packet of store bought dry mix